 You can download our Switching on the Parent Portal Checklist by clicking the link at the bottom of the page.

 Step 1 - Check your student and guardian details

 a.
-Ensure all Student and guardian profiles exist
+Ensure all Student and guardian profiles exist and are linked correctly

 Make sure that all students you want guardians to be able to view on their Parent Portal have been added to your Arbor site.

 Then make sure all guardians you want to be able to access the Parent Portal have also been added and linked as a Primary Guardian to the right children.
 You can do this in the Family, Guardians and Contacts section of a student's profile.
 Once you have added a guardian to one student's profile, you can then click the guardian to go to their profile and link them to any other students.

 Check for any guardians who are not linked to students - when they log in they won't be able to view any child's information.
 Go to Students > Parents & Guardians > Guardians with no linked students.
 Make sure these profiles are removed using the bulk actions, or link them to the correct student by clicking their name.

 If you have a guardian with more than one profile, the Parent Portal will not know which profile to show when logging in and will show an error.

 To see how to resolve all your duplicate students, click here.

 To see how to resolve all your duplicate guardians, click here.